Revolution and Rebellion

 At the beginning of Thucydides’ History of the Peloponnesian War, he tells us that war between Athens and Sparta was “inevitable.”
 What makes war inevitable?
 “When in the Course of human events,” the Declaration of Independence begins, “it becomes necessary for one people to dissolve the political bands which have connected them with another…” Why do we describe some wars—and some ideas—as revolutionary?
 What happens when justice and law are not aligned?
 The concept of “revolution” has social, political, and scientific dimensions that stretch back to the Ancient Greek ideas about philosophy, government, and even mathematics.
 We will explore these ideas from the distant past and how they influenced both American and European perspectives of the American Revolution.

 Sample readings include Thucydides’ History of the Peloponnesian War, Rousseau’s Social Contract, Tolstoy’s Hadji Murad, Ptolemy’s Almagest, Copernicus’ On the Revolution of Heavenly Spheres, the US Declaration of Independence, Paine’s The American Crisis, and speeches by Edmund Burke and Frederick Douglass.

 Classes and Readings

-Copernicus, On the Revolution of the Heavenly Spheres
+- Copernicus, On the Revolution of Heavenly Spheres

 At the St. John’s College Summer Academy, the community formed among students is a natural extension of the friendships and ideas formed in the classroom.
 To this end, Summer Academy students experience life at St. John’s by taking lessons in croquet, swing dancing, sailing, and choral singing.
 Students’ conversations about justice, nature, and law will continue as they are taken on a tour of the Maryland State House and attend a performance of Shakespeare’s The Tempest by the Annapolis Shakespeare Company.